metagriffin/globre/README.rst

 This package is different from the standard Python `glob` module in the following critical ways:

-* The `glob` module operates on the actual filesystem; `globre` can be used to match both files on the filesystem as well as any other sources of strings to match.
+* The `glob` module operates on the actual filesystem; `globlib` can be used to match both files on the filesystem as well as any other sources of strings to match.

 * The `glob` module does not provide the ``**`` "descending" matcher.